 Rising 200 meters vertically from the flat pains, Sigiriya Rock provides you with one of the most dramatic sites in Sri Lanka.
-Top of this rock contains ruins of an ancient palace complex, built during the regin of King Kasyapa (477AD – 495 AD) and surrounding rock is the Royal Garden.
+Top of this rock contains ruins of an ancient palace complex, built during the reign of King Kasyapa (477AD – 495 AD) and surrounding rock is the Royal Garden.
 It is one of the 7 world heritage sites in Sri Lanka and is one of it’s most popular tourist destinations.

-The Sigiriya site consists of a 180m tall granite rock, whose sides are so steep that at some points the top overhangs the base.
-At the top of the site there is a palace complex.
-The ruines of various chambers, stairways and pools can be seen at the top.
+The Sigiriya site consists of a 200 meter tall granite rock, whose sides are so steep that at some points the top overhangs the base.
+Ruins of various chambers, stairways and pools can be seen at the top of this rock.
 There is a stone stairway leading from the base to the top of the mountain.
-About half way to the top, there is a pair giant pair of lions paws which is infact the ruind of a huge head of a lion whose open mouth served as the entrance to the royal palace.
+About half way to the top, there is a giant pair of lions paws which is in fact are the remains of a huge head of a lion whose open mouth served as the entrance to the royal palace.
 Surrounding the palace complex are the ruins of a garden complex consisting of two moats and various pools, some with water fountains still functioning after 1500 years.

 The History of Sigiriya